 - ability to scale information to present to a range of audiences

 - literacy and numeracy– being articulate and using standard English

 - subject knowledge across a range of primary subjects within both key stages

-More information on training with Tidal can be found on our website:
+More information on training with Horizon can be found on our website: